D-Gallinger-Scholz/CIS-7_Homework/Assignment 3.md

 ∃x∀y∀z(City(x)∧Traveler(y)∧Lives(z,x)) → (Loves(y,x)∧ ¬Loves(z,x))
 ```

-"All travelers love the cities they visit while no residents love the cities they live in."
+"All travelers love the cities they visit but their residents don't."

 ```
 “No traveler loves the city they live in.”